You can create an ODPS Script node to develop an SQL script by using the code editor provided by the MaxCompute V2.0 SQL engine.

 -- SET statements set odps.sql.type.system.odps2=true; [set odps.stage.reducer.num=***;] [...] -- Data definition language (DDL) statements create table table1 xxx; [create table table2 xxx;] [...] -- Data manipulation language (DML) statements @var1 := SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM table3 [WHERE where_condition]; @var2 := SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM table4 [WHERE where_condition]; @var3 := SELECT [ALL | DISTINCT] var1.select_expr, var2.select_expr, ...
 FROM @var1 join @var2 on ... ; INSERT OVERWRITE|INTO TABLE [PARTITION (partcol1=val1, partcol2=val2 ...)]
 SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM @var3; [@var4 := SELECT [ALL | DISTINCT] var1.select_expr, var.select_expr, ...
 FROM @var1 UNION ALL | UNION SELECT [ALL | DISTINCT] var1.select_expr, var.select_expr, ...
 FROM @var2; CREATE [EXTERNAL] TABLE [IF NOT EXISTS] table_name AS SELECT [ALL | DISTINCT] select_expr, select_expr, ...
 FROM var4;]

 - ODPS Script nodes support SET statements, DML statements, and some DDL statements.
-The DDL statements used to return data, such as DESC and SHOW statements, are not supported.

-- A script supports only one
+- You can write only one

 - If one statement in a script fails, the whole script fails.